 After the awards ceremony, we went back to her house to shower.
 Her roommate, Henley, was eagerly awaiting our return.
 Look at that face!

 The rest of the day was full of food and shopping.
 The first stop was Panera.
 Sticking with the health theme, I decided on the Thai Chicken salad and a side baguette.
 I even remembered to get a photo.
 Coffee was a bad choice.

 Full of salad and caffeine, we checked out the thrift store.
 My favorite part about thrift stores are the prices.
 You can find some great stuff for a fraction of the cost.
 Clothes may need to be altered but it’s worth it for what you pay.
 I bought a jean jacket, black sweater dress, and black lace dress with straps.
 Total cost: $16!
 Self taught Thrift Master.

 Feeling successful, we headed over to the liquor store because wine.
 We opted for two bottles- Yellow Tail Shiraz-Cabernet and an Arbor Mist with pear.
 Always classy and always cheap.

 By dinner time, we had had two large glasses and had looked over several yearbooks from middle school.
-We stalked the crap out of people on Facebook.
+We did some light Facebook stalking on the side.
 The big kids we looked up to were now in their thirties with children of their own.
 It was weird to think that in such a small school, how many people had passed through.
 Almost sixteen years later, two of their “top” students were reminiscing and trying to figure which profile looked like the 12 year old.